AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 You must include the following in your documentation block:

-- The usage of the fixture.
+- Usage of the fixture.
 - An example showing how to use the fixture.
 - For fixtures that can be used in different ways, examples of each use case.